zilliztech/phantoscope/docs/site/zh-CN/openapi/README.md

-# Phantoscope open api docs
+# Phantoscope open API docs

 ## How to use it